-Requirement OCT-022: The OCT shall comply with the spectral grid as described in this section.
+Requirement OCT-023: The OCT shall comply with the spectral grid as described in this section.

-Requirement OCT-023: The OCT shall accommodate all range rate effects (e.g., Doppler, clock frequency deviations, etc.) for S2S in-plane and out-of-plane links, S2G, S2A, and S2M links.
+Requirement OCT-024: The OCT shall accommodate all range rate effects (e.g., Doppler, clock frequency deviations, etc.) for S2S in-plane and out-of-plane links, S2G, S2A, and S2M links.

-Requirement OCT-024: The OCT receiver shall accommodate signals from transmitters within this channel scheme.
+Requirement OCT-025: The OCT receiver shall provide the capability to receive communications and PAT signals from transmitters within this channel scheme.